Radiator Fan Clutch

 In these engines, the radiator cooling fan is attached to the water pump by the radiator fan clutch.
 In some systems, known as non-thermal fan clutches, when the water pump spins, the cooling fan spins.
 So these types of fan clutches react to speed.
 In the more sophisticated thermal fan clutch there is a thermostatic spring that controls fluid flow to engage and disengage the fan clutch from the water pump.

 Thermal fan clutches use a bimetallic spring, much like what’s in the thermostat in your house.
-This spring opens a valve which allows silicone fluid to flow from a reservoir, and the fluid engages the clutch when the temperature in the engine rises above the fan clutch's engagement temperature setting.
+This spring opens a valve that allows silicone fluid to flow from a reservoir, and the fluid engages the clutch when the temperature in the engine rises above the fan clutch's engagement temperature setting.
 This in turn fully engages the cooling fan, thus drawing in a higher amount of ambient air through the automobile’s radiator to lower the temp.
 As things cool down in the engine and the air temperature decreases, the fluid returns to the reservoir and the clutch disengages, causing the clutch to “slip” on the water pump and the fan to slow down.
-This process keeps the engine at its normal, optimal running temperature - warm but not too hot - and conserves energy since the engine does not have to fully drive the fan.
+This process keeps the engine at its normal, optimal running temperature—warm but not too hot—and conserves energy since the engine does not have to fully drive the fan.
 If the fan ran constantly, it would use up power from the engine.